libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 The browser and server then engage in a DTLS handshake, opening a DTLS connection that WebRTC can run SCTP on top of.
 A [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as inputs to the [prologue data](https://noiseprotocol.org/noise.html#prologue) and completed by the browser over the Data Channel.
 This handshake authenticates the browser, though Noise is not utilized for the encryption of data.
 A total of 6 roundtrips are performed.
 DTLS-encrypted SCTP data is now ready to be exchanged over the UDP socket.

 In contrast to standard WebRTC, signaling is completely removed in libp2p browser-to-server communication, and that Signal Channels aren't needed.
-Removing signaling results in fewer roundtrips to establish a Data Channel and the added complexity of creating signaling.
+Removing signaling results in fewer roundtrips to establish a Data Channel and reduces complexity no-longer creating signaling.
 Additionally, in standard WebRTC, where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.

 #### Message Framing

-Since WebRTC doesn't support stream resets or half-closing of streams, messaging framing was implemented on the data channels to achieve those goals.
+Since WebRTC doesn't support stream resets or half-closing of streams, message framing was implemented on the data channels to achieve those goals.
 Encoded Protobuf messages are sent in the following format:

 ```proto
 message Message {